mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/python_fit_functions/03_attributes.rst

     class Example1DFunction(IFunction1D): # or IPeakFunction

         def init(self):
-            self.declareParameter("StrAttr", "acceptable"", StringListValidator(["acceptable","values"]))
+            self.declareParameter("StrAttr", "acceptable", StringListValidator(["acceptable","values"]))
             self.declareAttribute("FloatAtt", 3.0, FloatBoundedValidator(0.0, 5.0))
             self.declareAttribute("StringContainsAtt", "StringContains", StringContainsValidator(["Contains"]))

-If a string list validator is used for any function called fromm the ``FitPropertyBrowser``, the attribute value can be input through the browser using a combo box.
+If a string list validator is used for any function called from the ``FitPropertyBrowser``, the attribute value can be input through the browser using a combo box.